Nella1a/next-js-hotdeals/README.md

 ## CI/CD Pipeline – Jenkins Multibranch Pipeline

-(automates versioning and Docker image deployment)

-#### Jenkins Pipeline Features

-- Version Management
-  When code is pushed to, or pull requests are merged into, the `main` branch, the pipeline automatically:

-  - Reads the current version from `package.json`
-  - Increments the patch version (e.g., `1.2.3 → 1.2.4`)
-  - Commits the updated version back to the repository

-- Docker Image Build & Push
-  After updating the version:
-  - A Docker image is built from the current state of the app
-  - The image is tagged using the new version (e.g., `hotdeals-1.2.4`)
-  - The image is securely pushed to a private Docker registry
+This process automates versioning, builds and pushes a Docker image to a private Docker repository, and deploys it on an AWS EC2 instance.

 #### Jenkins Requirements

-- A configured Multibranch Pipeline job pointing to this repository
+- A configured Multibranch Pipeline job pointing to this repository.
 - Required credentials:
-  - Docker registry authentication
+  - Docker registry credentials (for authentication).
-  - GitHub push access
+  - GitHub credentials with push access.
+  - SSH key (openSSH) for connecting to the Amazon EC2 instance.
-- GitHub webhook that triggers the pipeline on pushes and pull request updates
+- A GitHub webhook configured to trigger the pipeline on push events and pull request updates.

+#### AWS Requirements

+- An AWS account
+- An Amazon EC2 key pair
+- An AWS IAM User with programmatic key access and permissions to launch EC2 instances
+- A running Amazon EC2 instance with the following setup:
+  - Docker installed (to run Docker commands)
+  - Security Group / Firewall configured to:
+    - Allow Jenkins to connect via SSH
+    - Open the necessary application port(s) or external access

+#### Jenkins Pipeline Features

+- Automated Testing

+  - End-to-end (E2E) tests are run using Playwright
+  - Tests are triggered automatically whenever code is pushed to any active branch

+- Full CI/CD Pipeline (on `main` branch updates)
+  The complete pipeline — including versioning, build, test, and deployment — runs automatically when:

+  - Code is pushed to the main branch, or
+  - A pull request is merged into it

+  The full pipeline includes the following steps: - Version Management - Reads the current version from `package.json` - Increments the patch version (e.g., `1.2.3 → 1.2.4`) - Commits the updated version back to the repository - Docker Image Build & Push - Builds a Docker image from the current state of the application - Tags the image using the new version (e.g., `<name-of-private-docker-repo>:hotdeals-1.2.4`) - Pushes the image securely to a private Docker registry - Deployment to AWS EC2 - Jenkins connects to the AWS EC2 instance via SSH - Pulls the latest Docker image from the private registry - Runs the updated container on the instance

 ## Technology Stack

 - Frontend: Next.js for server-side rendering and efficient client-side interactions.
-- Styling: Tailwind CSS for rapid and customizable UI development.
 - Database: PostgreSQL for data storage.
 Prisma for database schema management and querying.
-- Jenkins
+- Tests: End-to-end (E2E) tests using Playwright
+- Styling: Tailwind CSS for rapid and customizable UI development.
-- Docker
+- Containerization: Dockerfile & Docker Compose
+- CI/CD: Jenkins – for building, testing, and deploying the application

-#### Screenshots
+## Screenshots

 ![Index Page](./public/picIndexPage.png)
 ![Index Page](./public/picCatPage.png)